 The next step after connecting to QuickBooks is to Setup Trust accounting.

 Trust Accounting page before being set up

-In this step you need to provide the three accounts that will be used for all transactions in regard to your trust accounting.
-As shown in the following picture, if you already have existing accounts of required type on QuickBooks, you can select them from a list.
+In this step, you need to provide the three accounts that will be used for all transactions in regard to your trust accounting.
+As shown in the following picture, if you already have existing accounts of the required type on QuickBooks, you can select them from a list.
 Otherwise, you will see an appropriate button that will allow you to create a new account of the required type and give it a meaningful name.